1984–85 in English football: Diary of the season

-16 April 1985: Cambridge become the first team to be relegated following a 2–1 defeat at Millwall.
-The Us have won only seven of their last 82 league matches.
+16 April 1985: Cambridge United suffer a second successive relegation following a 2–1 defeat at Millwall.
+The U's have won only seven league matches in total since the start of last season.

 17 April 1985: Manchester United beat Liverpool 2–1 in a stirring FA Cup semi-final replay at Maine Road.
-Tottenham's lingering title hopes suffer another blow as Arsenal beat them 2–0 at White Hart Lane, Spurs' fourth defeat in their last five home matches.
+Tottenham Hotspur's lingering title hopes suffer another blow as Arsenal beat them 2–0 at White Hart Lane, Spurs' fourth defeat in their last five home matches.

-20 April 1985: Leaders Everton beat bottom side Stoke 2–0 at the Victoria Ground.
-Tottenham lose at home again, 3–2 to Ipswich.
-Barely two years after almost going out of business, Oxford stand on the brink of promotion to Division One after beating Oldham 5–2 with leading scorer John Aldridge bagging a hat-trick.
+20 April 1985: Leaders Everton beat bottom side Stoke City 2–0 at the Victoria Ground.
+The result confirms the Potters' relegation having accumulated just three wins and 17 points from 35 league matches.
+Tottenham Hotspur lose at home again, 3–2 to Ipswich Town.
+Barely two years after almost going out of business, Oxford United stand on the brink of promotion to the First Division after beating Oldham Athletic 5–2 with John Aldridge scoring a hat-trick.

-21 April 1985: Luton climb out of the relegation zone with a 2–1 win over Manchester United, a result which all but hands Everton the title and confirms Stoke's relegation.
-The Potters have accumulated just three wins and 17 points from 35 league matches.
+21 April 1985: Luton Town climb out of the relegation zone with a 2–1 win over Manchester United.
+Both of their goals are scored by Mick Harford.

-23 April 1985: Bradford win 4–0 at Cambridge to clinch promotion from Division Three while Hull look like joining them following a 4–1 win at Preston that gives them a cushion of 11 points over fourth placed Bristol City.
+23 April 1985: Bradford City win 4–0 at Cambridge United to clinch promotion from the Third Division while Hull City look like joining them following a 4–1 win at Preston North End that gives them a cushion of 11 points over fourth-placed Bristol City.

 24 April 1985: A Mark Lawrenson goal in Greece completes a comfortable 5–0 aggregate win for Liverpool over Panathinaikos in the European Cup.
-Their opponents in next month's final will be Italian giants Juventus.
+Their opponents in next month's final will be Italian champions Juventus.
 Everton reach their first European final with a 3–1 win over Bayern Munich at Goodison Park in the Cup Winners' Cup.
-Oxford beat Shrewsbury 1–0 and are promoted to Division One.
+Oxford United beat Shrewsbury Town 1–0 and are promoted to the First Division.

-27 April 1985: Everton beat Norwich 3–0 and need only five points from their remaining seven matches to be certain of the title.
-Coventry boost their survival hopes with a 2–1 win over West Bromwich Albion but Sunderland remain in deep trouble despite holding Manchester United to a 2–2 draw at Old Trafford.
+27 April 1985: Everton beat Norwich City 3–0 and need only five points from their remaining seven matches to be certain of the title.
+Coventry City boost their survival hopes with a 2–1 win over West Bromwich Albion but Sunderland remain in deep trouble despite holding Manchester United to a 2–2 draw at Old Trafford.
 Norman Whiteside misses a penalty.
-At Stamford Bridge, Chelsea introduce their new 'electric fence' aimed at combating hooliganism.
-They draw 1–1 with Tottenham and the fence is not switched on.
-Birmingham's 1–0 win at Barnsley puts them on the verge of an immediate return to the First Division but the third promotion spot is still up for grabs.
-Blackburn lose 1–0 at Charlton so Manchester City move into the driving seat with a 2–1 win at Portsmouth while Leeds keep their faint hopes alive by beating Oxford 1–0.
+At Stamford Bridge, Chelsea introduce their new "electric fence" aimed at combating hooliganism.
+They draw 1–1 with Tottenham Hotspur and the fence is not switched on.
+Birmingham City's 1–0 win at Barnsley puts them on the verge of an immediate return to the First Division but the third promotion spot is still up for grabs.
+Blackburn Rovers lose 1–0 at Charlton Athletic so Manchester City move into the driving seat with a 2–1 win at Portsmouth while Leeds United keep their faint hopes alive by beating Oxford United 1–0.